Best home security cameras 2026

 There are times when you might seek privacy from your home security camera.
 This camera comes with privacy shutters; when opened, an amber LED light lets you know the camera is in use.
 Your camera feed is also encrypted and your feed can only be accessed by monitoring agents when the alarm is triggered.

-With SimpliSafe you can choose to self-monitor or choose a professional monitoring plan – the latter comes with a plethora of benefits.
+With SimpliSafe you can choose to self-monitor or choose a professional monitoring plan – the latter comes with plenty of benefits.
 The wireless indoor camera has the ability to trigger an alarm and deter intruders with a built-in siren and 2-way audio.
 For an added layer of security, next-gen technology enables SimpliSafe’s professional monitoring centre to verify threats and send a police dispatch.

 Verdict